OpenDDS/OpenDDS/docs/devguide/building/cmake.rst

   .. cmake:func:arg:: EXISTING

-    By default a header file will generated, but the IDL-generated code can also use an existing compatible export header if that is preferred.
+    By default a header file will be generated, but the IDL-generated code can also use an existing compatible export header if that is preferred.
     The header will be included in IDL-generated using :cmake:func:`opendds_export_header(INCLUDE)`.

     .. versionadded:: 4.0